jhpce-jhu/jhpce_mkdocs/docs/sw/r-n-friends.md

 You will need to perform one step to enable access to this Rstudio Server from your local laptop/desktop;  specifically, you will need to add a tunnel to your existing ssh session to the JHPCE cluster.

+!!! tip
+    In UNIX, you send an interrupt signal to a running foreground program using the key combination `CONTROL c` This is historically written as `^C`  Note that you DO NOT actually use the SHIFT key to capitalize the C. The way it is written is misleading.
+You do NOT type `CONTROL SHIFT c`.
+However this is the way it has been written for decades, and we will do so.

+!!! warning
+    However, you DO need to capitalize the letter `c` when trying to send an interrupt signal to the ssh program on Mac or Linux computers.
+The key combination for an ssh interrupt is `~ SHIFT c`

 ### For Mac or Linux computers:

 To add this tunnel, first type ~C (while holding down SHIFT, press “~” then “C”).
 The ~C is used to send an interrupt to your ssh session.
 The ~C will likely not show up, but you should see an “ssh>” prompt as a result.
 At this “ssh>” prompt you activate the tunnel by typing  -L XXXXX:compute-YYY:XXXXX  .
 This will allow your laptop/desktop to access the compute node compute-YYY on port XXXXX (in the above example, the port used was 12345 and the compute node used was compute-012).